My 7-year-old is begging for a backyard trampoline, but I'm concerned that she could hurt herself while jumping. Am I

 Trampoline jumping poses a high risk of injury for children.
-The activity can result in strains, sprains, fractures and other injuries — including potentially serious head and neck injuries.
+The activity can result in sprains and fractures in the arms or legs — as well as potentially serious head and neck injuries.
 The risk of injury is so high that the American Academy of Pediatrics strongly discourages the use of trampolines at home.
 Trampoline park injuries also are an area of emerging concern.

-If you choose to buy a trampoline despite the risks, follow these important safety rules:
+If you allow your child to use a trampoline, follow these important safety rules:

 - Use safety nets and pads.
-Install a trampoline enclosure — a special net designed to surround the trampoline — and cover the trampoline's frame, springs and surrounding landing surfaces with shock-absorbing pads.
+For home trampolines, install a trampoline enclosure — a special net designed to surround the trampoline — and cover the trampoline's frame, springs and surrounding landing surfaces with protective pads.
 Regularly check the equipment for tears, detachments and deterioration.

 - Limit trampoline activity.
 Don't allow a child younger than age 6 years to use the trampoline.
 Allow only one person to use the trampoline at a time.
 Don't allow somersaults or other potentially risky moves on the trampoline without supervision, instruction and proper use of protective equipment such as a harness.